 Customer segmentation is the practice of putting customers into groups that are similar in specific ways.
 The goal is to tailor marketing to best meet individual needs.
-As a result, it improves customer satisfaction, revenue, and profitability.
+As a result, it improves customer satisfaction with customer satisfaction surveys, revenue, and profitability.

 There are four types of customer segmentation: Demographic, Psychographic Geographic, and Behavioral.
 With the rise of machine learning, artificial intelligence, personalization, and split testing, changes in customer segmentation can occur quicker with a significant impact.